 TripAdviser lists 26 things to do in Oswego, N.Y.
 Six of the top 11 are museums.
-Number 1 is Ontario Orchards.
+Number one is Ontario Orchards.
 So we went there.
 Ontario Orchards is a cross between Hadley’s off I-10 in Cabazon—a must-stop place on the way to softball tournaments in Southern California—and Dickens Fruit Stand.
-It’s cool and all, but the ranking certainly doesn’t speak well of the museums.
+It’s cool and all, but the top billing certainly doesn’t speak well of the lower-ranked museums.
 We picked up some hard cider, a pie, and assorted boat snacks.
 No offense to the good folks at Ontario Orchards, but don’t get the hard cider.
 The pie, however, was delicious.

-The number 2 Oswego attraction per TripAdvisor is Fort Ontario.
-In some form or another there has been a fort on the shore of Lake Ontario at Oswego since 1755.
-It was closed on the nice day we arrived and we didn’t go back in the rain the next day, but the various signs documented significant history and we later did test out the drone–with a not insignificant pucker-factor given The Incident–to see what was inside the walls.
+The number two Oswego attraction per TripAdvisor is Fort Ontario.
+In some form or another there’s been a fort on the shore of Lake Ontario at Oswego since 1755.
+It was closed on the nice day we arrived and we didn’t go back in the rain the next day, but the various signs documented significant history and we later did test out the drone–with a not insignificant pucker-factor given what history knows as the The St. Johnsville Miracle–to see what was inside the walls.

-The boat to the famous lighthouse was not operating and—at least in our personal rankings—a 2-mile walk, on the rocky breakwater, in the wind, to a closed-up building, was pretty low.
+The boat to the famous lighthouse was not operating and—at least in our personal rankings—a two mile walk, on the rocky breakwater, in the wind, to a closed-up building, was pretty low on the to-do list.
 We did get the drone out there, but the shrill high-wind warning led to a fear-induced abortion.

 Here’s a link to a cool story about the lighthouse.
 After reading it last night we thought even more about just staying here forever, but the fact that the locals hear “the timeless screams of the six lost souls” at the haunted lighthouse scared us more than the storm.
-We rode out there on Second Wave’s dinghy and heard nothing, however, so maybe there are no ghosts after all.
-The nice Coast Guards who stopped to make sure we had the requisite life jackets (we did) confirmed the story.
+We rode out there on Second Wave’s dinghy and heard nothing, however, so maybe there aren’t any ghosts after all.
+The nice Coast Guard-ers who stopped to make sure we had the requisite life jackets (we did) confirmed the story.
 The tragedy part, not the ghost part.

 Dana photographed a grizzly bear with her phone.
 Doug photographed a sock puppet with his.